 Dos and Don'ts of Feeding Your Chickens

 Compared to many other farm animals, chickens are a breeze to keep.
-For the most part, a healthy diet, a clean coop, and plenty of enrichment are all you need to provide to keep your flock happy.
+For the most part, a balanced diet, a clean coop, and plenty of enrichment are all you need to provide to keep your flock happy.
 That said, chicken keepers still need to learn the ins and outs of these responsibilities.
-While chickens will eat just about anything they can peck at, it’s a chicken keeper’s responsibility to ensure their diet remains safe, healthy, and nutritious.
-Keep your flock well-fed with these dos and don’ts of feeding your chickens.

 DO USE MEDICATED, AGE-APPROPRIATE FEEDS